-In the Control/Status bar, the Stream icon blinks until a connection is made.
-Once you are connected the Stream icon turns green.
+Note: In the Control/Status bar, the Output Settings icon blinks until a connection is made.
+Once you are connected the Output Settings icon turns green.
 If you can't connect, Wirecast displays an error message.
 See Control/Status Bar.

-Connection strength is indicated by how many bars are displayed in the Stream icon.
+Note: While streaming, the streaming status is displayed at the top of the default layout.
+Connection strength is indicated by how many bars are displayed in the Output Settings icon.
 Fewer bars indicates a weaker (slower) connection.

-If the connection is ever broken, a no connection icon is displayed in place of the bars.
+If you are streaming to Facebook, additional statuses are displayed on the right side of the status bar.
+See Streaming Status Colors.